 John joined Volunteer Now Board of Trustees on 29 October 2013.
 John is a retired Civil Engineer who spent most of his career employed by a Dutch Construction Company only returning to Northern Ireland in 2000.
 He has been involved in volunteering for a number of years, having organised new tennis courts when Chairperson of Newcastle Tennis Club.
 He is actively involved in Downpatrick Railway through his role as President of the Society and was instrumental in raising funds for, and constructing, a new Public Viewing Gallery.
 John has a vast experience of management skills to offer and is still a very energetic member of society.

-Marie Wright - Trustee
+Ian Baxter-Crawford - Trustee

 Ian joined the Volunteer Now Board of Trustees in October 2019 and has spent the past 13 years working across the media, marketing, engagement and communications in Northern Ireland.
 In his current role with The Prince’s Trust he is a member of the senior management team, leading the strategic direction of the organisation in Northern Ireland.
 In his current role as Head of Community Engagement at The Prince’s Trust, Ian is responsible for the direction and support of volunteering, marketing & communications, youth participation and partnerships.
 As the son of cub scout leaders, the importance of playing a part in your community was been instilled in Ian from an early age and he has always been an active volunteer.